-It’s spring, and that means hunting for morels in Northern Michigan’s outdoors.
-With a perforated bag in hand, foragers flock to their secret spots for a hike through the woods in search of a particularly tempting, decadent wild mushroom: the morel.
-If you’re new to the sport of morel hunting, read on to learn tips for locating this treasured food find, and check out a handful of delicious recipes—featuring Northern Michigan wine, dairy, and more—that employ this staple of Northern Michigan’s local foods scene.
+It’s spring, and that means hunting for morel mushrooms in the Northern Michigan’s outdoors.
+With a perforated bag in hand, foragers flock to their secret spots for a hike through the woods in search of the particularly tempting, decadent morel wild mushroom.
+If you’re new to the sport of morel hunting, read on to learn tips for locating this treasured food find, and check out a handful of delicious recipes—featuring wine, dairy, and more—that employ this staple of Northern Michigan’s local foods scene.

 Foraging for Morels